Metropolitan Park (Queens): Initial plans

-The construction of the Hard Rock hotel and casino and its neighboring public park, food hall, and other improvements hinge on the project winning one of the three downstate casino licenses from the New York State Gaming Commission.
+The construction of the Hard Rock complex and its neighboring public park, food hall, and other improvements hinged on the project winning one of the three downstate casino licenses from the New York State Gaming Commission.
 On September 30, 2025, a community advisory committee unanimously approved the proposal, sending it back to the Gaming Commission for final licensure.
+On November 16, 2025, local community groups held a protest in Downtown Flushing against Metropolitan Park and supportive elected officials State Senator Liu and Governor Kathy Hochul, with close to one thousand in attendance.
+On December 1, 2025, the state's Gaming Facility Location Board recommended that a casino license be awarded for the Metropolitan Park proposal, an action which needed to be ratified by the Gaming Commission by the end of the year before formal approval could be issued.
+On December 12, 2025, thirty faith leaders representing over 10,000 congregants released statements against Metropolitan Park and the promotion of gambling.